 Also part of the recent update were a number of chassis enhancements that equate to quicker transient responses and a more controlled ride.

 The Journey's base engine continues to be a 2.4-liter four-cylinder that produces 173 horsepower and 166 lb-ft of torque and pairs with an ancient four-speed automatic transmission.
-Fuel economy is rated at 19 mpg in the city and 25 mpg on the highway.
+Fuel economy is rated at 19 mpg in the city and 25 mpg on the highway - far worse than other competing models.

 Most buyers will want to skip the anemic four and opt for the strong 3.6-liter Pentastar V6, which serves up 283-horsepower and 260 lb-ft.
 Mated to a six-speed automatic, the Pentastar returns almost the same mileage as the smaller mill - 17/25 mpg - in front-wheel-drive form, while an optional all-wheel-drive system lowers efficiency to 16/24 mpg.

-The Journey is available in American Value Package, SE, SXT, Crew and R/T trim levels.
+The Journey is available in American Value Package, SE, SXT, Limited and R/T trim levels.

-The American Value Package includes dual-zone automatic climate control, power windows and locks, keyless entry, cruise control, 17-inch steel wheel with hubcaps, a six-speaker AM/FM/CD stereo system with AUX and USB inputs, a 4.3-inch touchscreen media interface and the four-cylinder engine.
+The American Value Package includes the four-cylinder motor and dual-zone automatic climate control, power windows and locks, keyless entry, cruise control, 17-inch steel wheel with hubcaps, a six-speaker AM/FM/CD stereo system with AUX and USB inputs, a 4.3-inch touchscreen media interface and the four-cylinder engine.

 The SE adds LED taillights, tinted glass and roof rails.

-To those features, the Crew adds leather upholstery, heated front seats, a heated steering wheel, an 8.4-inch touchscreen Uconnect media center, remote start, 19-inch aluminum wheels and more.
+To those features, the Limited adds the powerful V6, leather upholstery, heated front seats, a heated steering wheel, an 8.4-inch touchscreen Uconnect media center, remote start, 19-inch aluminum wheels and more.

 The R/T trim includes a performance suspension, a 368-watt premium stereo, 19-inch satin carbon painted wheels, red interior accent stitching and unique exterior trim.

-Newly optional is the Blacktop package, which adds a dash of style to SXT models.
+The Journey SXT models can be spec'd with an optional Blacktop package.
 It dresses up the exterior with 19-inch gloss black aluminum wheels and center caps, a gloss black grille, gloss black bezel headlamps, gloss glack lower front fascia accent and exterior mirrors painted - you guessed it - gloss black.
 The package also includes an 8.4-inch Uconnect touch screen for the interior.

 All Journey models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and brake assist.